Chia-Network/chia-docs/docs/01introduction/intro-to-cryptocurrencies.md

 ### Double Spending
 However, signatures are not enough, because of an issue called the "double spend problem."
 Of the 1000 servers, let's say 500 are in Asia and 500 are in America.
 An attacker, Bob, sends two transactions that spend the same coin, to two servers, at the same time: one in Asia and one in America.
 Those transactions send the money to different recipients, which should not be allowed.

-In this case, the two servers need to come to agreement on which transaction came first, otherwise they will have diverging state, and the system will not have global consensus.
+In this case, the two servers need to come to agreement as to which transaction came first.
+Otherwise, they will have diverging state, and the system will not have global consensus.
 To solve this issue, we need a consensus algorithm, or a way for all computers in the system to quickly come to unambiguous agreement on the ordering and content of transactions.

 Since we are trying to create a globally decentralized and secure system, why not allow each person one vote, and add up votes for deciding transaction ordering?
 This would be great if it were possible, but it unfortunately requires some type of central party, first to decide who is a "person," and then to create these identities.
 This would make the system centralized.